-Tribe Square has been many years in the making.
-In February 2008 and July 2010, the Real Estate Foundation acquired 3 properties on Richmond Road.
-A new mixed-use retail and housing building, designed by Boyton Rothschild Rowland Architects, is complete on the one-acre site.
+Tribe Square is located on Richmond Road in Williamsburg, Virginia.
+The Real Estate Foundation purchased or was donated the land for Tribe Square in 2008 and 2010.
+Tribe Square is 3-story, mixed-use building designed by Boyton Rothschild Rowland Architects.
 The first floor is dedicated to 4 restaurants including The Crust, Pita Pit, Subway Cafe and MOOYAH.
-The Crust, a new restaurant concept developed by Baker's Crust, was the first eatery to open.
-It is serving its authentic wood-fired Neopolitan pizza, microbrews and other menu items.
-The Subway Cafe, which leverages the chain's partnership with Seattle's Best to embrace a coffeeshop ambiance and Pita Pit, which offers pita-bread sandwiches, soups and salads both opened in December 2011.
-MOOYAH, with its focus on burgers and fries, opened in April 2012.
+The Crust, a new restaurant concept developed by Baker's Crust, serves Neopolitan pizza, microbrews and other menu items.
+The Subway Cafe leverages the chain's partnership with Seattle's Best to embrace a coffeeshop ambiance and Pita Pit offers pita-bread sandwiches, soups and salads.
+MOOYAH focuses on burgers and fries.
 Both The Crust and Pita Pit face Richmond Road enabling them to offer large outdoor cafes for al fresco dining on private terraces.
-As part of the lease agreements, all the restaurants will remain open until at least 1 a.m.

 The building's top two floors include 14 apartments housing 56 William & Mary students.
-The housing, which is managed by William & Mary's Office of Residence Life, was completely filled when students returned in August 2011.
+The housing is managed by William & Mary's Office of Residence Life.
 The parking lot behind the building is accessed from Scotland Street.
 A breezeway allows access to Richmond Road directly from the lot, which is reserved for retail patrons.
-The site is developed in a way that maintains a sense of place that is appropriate for a location so near the College and the Historic Area.
+The one-acre site is developed in a way that maintains a sense of place that is appropriate for a location so near the College and the Historic Area.
 It brings much-needed student dining options and College-operated housing close to campus.
-Harvey Lindsay Commercial Real Estate leased, on behalf of the William and Mary Real Estate Foundation, the restaurant space.